deeppavlov/DeepPavlov/docs/components/squad.rst

 SQuAD
 ~~~~~

-Pretrained model is available and can be downloaded:
+Pretrained model is available and can be downloaded (~2.4Gb):

 .. code:: bash